InformaticsMatters/fragmentor/README.md

 ```

 There is a template file with all the above settings and more explanation
-at: ansible/roles/combine-parameters.template that you can copy.
+in the file `ansible/combine-parameters.template` that you can copy.

 **Notes**

 The AWS access keys are provided as external parameters to the script in a
 similar way to the other playbooks.
 In the repository configuration,
-they are all set to `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY_ID`, but this mapping
+they are all set to `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, but this mapping
 can be changed in the file `roles/combine/defaults/main.yaml`.
-A template (`combination-parameters.template`) is provided.

-For data source S3, the path if the full path to the dataset in the bucket
+For data sourced from `s3`, the path is the full path to the dataset in the bucket
 rather than the vendor.
 This allows existing combinations to also be used as
 input sources.

-For data source disk - files are expected (by default) to be in a directory
+For data sourced from `disk` - files are expected (by default) to be in a directory
 called `extract` (configurable) in the `runpath`.
 If `data_source_out` is set
 to `disk`, then the combined extract will be available in the `combine`
 directory on the `runpath`.

 The command is:

-    $ ansible-playbook site-combine.yaml .yaml
+    $ ansible-playbook site-combine.yaml -e @parameters.yaml

 ## Backing up and Restoring the Database
 The backup playbook can also be used in isolation from the other playbooks.